.png-674b52368b309.jpg)

 The term "multi-tenancy" has different meanings and implementations in Laravel.
-In this article, let's take a look at a multi-database approach, using the package stancl/tenancy
+In this article, let's take a look at a multi-database approach, using the package stancl/tenancy: I will show you step-by-step, how to make it work.

 This is a text-form excerpt from one of the sections of my 2-hour video course: Laravel Multi-Tenancy: All You Need To Know